Advert for the Move to Australia Directory

 It gets hot and sticky here in Brisbane.
 Stupidly hot.
 So hot that you can’t have the windows or screen doors open – even at night – because the hot air pours into the house.
 There are days when it’s so hot you don’t want to leave the house – you just want to stay in under the air conditioning.
 That’s not so bad for me as I can pop the kids into school and rush back home into the cool house, but Matt has to work on the tarmac at the airport next to engines and it gets REALLY HOT.
 Poor him.

 There are a few foods we’re missing.
 Different isn’t always bad, it just takes some getting used to.
 Chocolate tastes sweeter as they put something in it to stop it melting in the heat.
-You can get English chocolate, but it’s more expensive.
-Matt misses Cherry Coke and Lilt.
-Sausages, bacon and ham are all really different here – ham and bacon are always smoked here and sausages are mostly beef or chicken or some weird flavour and even the pork ones don’t taste the same.
-Most things you can find in the English aisle at Coles (Marmite and Bisto to name my two favourites) or when Aldi runs UK promotions.
-English fish and chips was the main thing I was struggling with til we found the local English chippie in the region – it just so happens to be two minutes from our house!!
+You can get English chocolate, but it’s a bit more expensive.
+Matt misses Cherry Coke, Lilt, sausages, bacon and ham.
+I can’t really say I miss a lot of things.
+Most things you can find in the English aisle at Coles (Marmite and Bisto to name two things we buy regularly) or when Aldi runs UK promotions or at one of the English shops.
+English fish and chips was the thing I thought I’d miss most but we’re lucky to have three British chip shops within an hour of where we live so we’re really lucky!

 It’s exhausting not knowing how everything works.
 When we first moved, trying to get my head around things like the tax system, pensions and family benefits were all draining.
 It’s easier now but things still flummox me sometimes.